 Ctrl, Shift and Esc Open the Task Manager window.
 Fn and F8 Toggle between display devices - main display only, duplicate, extend to both displays, and second display only.
 Highlight the desired icon to switch the display to that option.
 Fn and up-arrow key Increase brightness on an integrated display only (not on an external display).
 Fn and down-arrow key Decrease brightness on the integrated display only (not on an external display).
 Windows and L key Lock the system.
 Fn and Esc Activate a power management mode.
 You can reprogram this keyboard shortcut to activate a different power management mode using the Advanced tab in the Power Options Properties window.
 F2 Rename the selected item.
 F3 Search for a file or folder.
 F4 Display the address bar drop-down in Windows Explorer.

 F5 Refresh the active window.

 F6 Cycle through screen elements in a window or on the desktop.

 F10 Activate the menu bar in the active program.

 Ctrl and c Copy a selected item.

 Ctrl and x Cut a selected item.

 Ctrl and v Paste a selected item.

 Ctrl and z Undo an action.

 Ctrl and a Select all items in a document or window.

 Ctrl and F4 Close the active window (in programs that allow you to have multiple documents open simultaneously).
-Ctrl, Alt and Tab Use the arrow keys to switch between open items.

 Alt and Tab Switch between open applications.

 Alt and Esc Cycle through items in the order in which they were opened.

-Delete Delete a selected item and move it to the Recycle Bin.
+Delete a selected item and move it to the Recycle Bin.

 Shift and Delete Delete the selected item without moving it to the Recycle Bin.

 CAUTION: Files deleted using this method cannot be recovered from the Recycle Bin.

-Ctrl and right-arrow key Move the cursor to the beginning of the next word.
-Ctrl and left-arrow key Move the cursor to the beginning of the previous word.
-Ctrl and down-arrow key Move the cursor to the beginning of the next paragraph.
-Ctrl and up-arrow key Move the cursor to the beginning of the previous paragraph.
+Ctrl and right-arrow key

+Move the cursor to the beginning of the next word.

+Ctrl and left-arrow key

+Move the cursor to the beginning of the previous word.

+Ctrl and down-arrow key

+Move the cursor to the beginning of the next paragraph.

+Ctrl and up-arrow key

+Move the cursor to the beginning of the previous paragraph.

 Ctrl, Shift with an arrow key Select a block of text.

 Shift with any arrow key Select more than one item in a window or on the desktop, or select text within a document.

 Windows key and m Minimize all open windows.

 Windows key, Shift and m Restore all minimized windows.
-This key combination functions as a toggle to restore minimized windows following the use of the Windows key and m combination.
+This key combination functions as a toggle to restore minimized windows following the use of the

+Windows key and m combination.

 Windows key and e Start Windows Explorer.

 Windows key and r Open the Run dialog box.

-Windows key and f Open the Search Results dialog box Windows key and Ctrl and f Open the Search Results-Computer dialog box (if the computer is connected to a network).
+Windows key and f Open the Search Results dialog box

+Windows key and Ctrl and f Open the Search Results-Computer dialog box (if the computer is connected to a network).

+Windows key and Pause Open the System Properties dialog box.